 As Peter Drucker famously said, “Culture eats strategy for breakfast.”
 We will unpack what that means – and why shaping culture is just as vital as setting direction when driving meaningful, lasting impact.

-Design Thinking & Experimentation
+Design Thinking and Experimentation (2025)

 Learn how organizations – from higher education to the private sector – use design thinking and experimentation as problem-solving tools to make the unknown more known; or said with more jargon: create new solutions in an ever-changing environment.
 This iterative, human-centered approach is optimized for creating new programs, experiences, processes and even a better meeting!
 Design thinking is particularly strong in co-creation, or specific ways to build a new approach, strategy or program across a variety of stakeholders (students, faculty, staff, community, etc.) We’ll provide hands-on learning on the basics of the toolkit and then we’ll practice applying it to your work.